gvwilson/sdxjs/pattern-matching/index.md

 <%- include('/inc/figure.html', {
     id: 'pattern-matching-rest',
-    img: '/static/tools-small.jpg',
+    img: './figures/rest.svg',
     alt: 'Matching the rest of the pattern',
-    cap: 'Using "rest" to match the remainder of a pattern.',
+    cap: 'Using "rest" to match the remainder of a pattern.'
-    fixme: true
 }) %>

 As a beneficial side effect,